-Konga,Yudala merge to disrupt Nigeria's e-commerce ecosystem - The Nation Newspaper — Nigeria Today
+Yudala dissolves into Konga, becomes Africa's largest e-commerce platform - Vanguard — Nigeria Today

 |

-Konga, Nigeria's largest online mall and Yudala, Africa's pioneer composite e-commerce company have officially announced a merger of their operations which will see them effectively become the biggest organized retail and e-commerce/marketplace outfit …

-Breaking: Konga and Yudala announce merger plans
+DEAL: Konga and Yudala announce merger plans

 Do you have something awesome to share with the world?
 Click here to share